Over the last several years, my fascination with what the French call “cartonnage” has steadily grown.

 More Information & Where to Find It

-If you’re shopping in the US, you’ll find Embroidered Boxes listed here on my Amazon Recommendations page.
-It’s available as a regular book and also in a Kindle edition.
+You’ll find Embroidered Boxes listed here on my Amazon Recommendations page.

 I’ve also listed several other books on cartonnage on my Amazon Recommendations page.
 I have all of these books and each one is excellent in its own way, for teaching the skills of covered box-making.
 Some are more complex than others and will provide you with more thorough information.
 If you’re looking for thorough instruction that ranges from simple to complex, Embroidered Boxes (this book I’m reviewing today) and Cartonnage: Basics & Beyond are my favorites.
 They are both really good instructional books.

 I plan to explore this topic further.
 I promise to share all my excursions with you as they develop!